visheshshahani/visheshgamedev/README.md

 - 🌱 I’m currently learning **Game Development**

-- 👯 I’m looking to collaborate on **Any game development project I can**
+- 👯 I’m looking to collaborate on **any game development project I can**

 - 📫 How to reach me **visheshshahani@gmail.com**